nbry/smartcar-rust-sdk/README.md

 ---

-*\* In order to make subsequent requests, you will need to save this access struct somewhere.*
+*\* In order to make subsequent requests, you will need to save this Access struct somewhere.*

 *\*\* When your access token expires, use `<AuthClient>.exchange_refresh_token` to get new tokens*